Our “Peace of Mind” Process

 Before you build a house, you must have a blueprint.
 Consequently, our plan to navigate the elder law long-term care maze is no different.
 We take all the information that you provide us and develop a detailed plan to navigate the long-term care maze.
 It is vitally important that you provide to us accurate and up to date information to avoid any headaches down the road.

 This is where the real work happens.
-This is where the road map to meet all the goals of the family happens, whether that’s VA qualification, long-term care benefits, or Medicaid.
+This is where the road map to meet all the goals of the family happens, whether that’s legacy protection, long-term care benefits, or Medicaid.

 Now that the blueprint is in place, we can begin implementing.
 At this time, we know exactly what steps are necessary and we begin implementing the plan to meet the family’s goals.
 This may involve preparation of legal documents such as Family Trust Plus, Revocable Trusts, Deeds, Asset Protection, Medicaid Applications, Wills and Power of Attorneys.